RhubarbPHP/Rhubarb/docs/application.md

 #### Creating the application in app.config.php

-An example app.config.php file might would look like this.
+An example app.config.php file might look like this.

 ``` php
 namespace My\WebsiteApp;